developmentseed/titiler/README.md

 ## Packages

-Starting with version `0.3.0`, the `TiTiler` python module has been splitted into a set of python namespace packages: `titiler.{package}`.
+Starting with version `0.3.0`, the `TiTiler` python module has been split into a set of python namespace packages: `titiler.{package}`.

 | Package | Version |  Description
 | ------- | ------- |-------------